aws-samples/cfn101-workshop/workshop/content/intermediate/templates/resource-dependencies/_index.md

 * Once the `SecurityGroup` resource is in `CREATE_COMPLETE` status, the creation of `SecurityGroupIngress` will start.
 Similarly, after the creation of `SNSTopic`**,** the `SNSTopicSubscription` resource creation will be initiated.
 * Note that there are no dependencies between `SNSTopic` and `SecurityGroup` resources: this means that CloudFormation initiates the creation of both these resources in parallel.

-Let’s create a stack, and verify this is the behavior you expect.
+Let’s create a stack, and verify this is the expected behavior.
 Use the AWS CloudFormation Console to [create a stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html) using the `resource-dependency-with-intrinsic-functions.yaml` template:

 1. Navigate to the [AWS CloudFormation Console](https://console.aws.amazon.com/cloudformation/).